-Tourists come to Hue can not miss enjoying Court music program in Duyet Thi Duong The first theatre opened to perform Court Music is Duyet Thi Duong.
+Tourists come to Hue will have the chance to enjoy Vietnam Court music program in Duyet Thi Duong Theater, the first theatre opened to perform Vietnam Court Music.
 This space was built approximately 200 years ago, under the Nguyen Dynasty.
-In late 2003 , when the Hue Royal Court Music was recognized as an UNESCO ‘s Intangible Cultural Heritage of Humanity, Duyet Thi Duong became an interesting destination for ancient music lovers.
+In late 2003, when the Hue Royal Court Music was recognized as an UNESCO ‘s Intangible Cultural Heritage of Humanity, Duyet Thi Duong became an interesting destination for ancient music lovers.

 For years, Duyet Thi Duong has held thousands of concerts for ancient dance and Court music.
 So far, the theater has held thousands of concerts, collected and restored 8 out of 11 ancient dances, and more 40 pieces of Court music.